 |

-Once the circuit works in the simulator, the idea is to continue the project development in the laboratory to download the project's configuration file into a given CPLD or FPGA.
+Once the circuit works in design phase #1 project and has been reported, the idea is to continue the project development in the laboratory to download the project's configuration file into a given CPLD or FPGA.
 In our lab, there are several training boards, for instance the Digilent Coolrunner which is populated with a CPLD.
 Thus, it is time to verify how the circuit works in real and use the instrumentation to make measurements.

 The CLK_generator is required to obtain CLK_1kHz_SQ and CLK_5Hz_SQ from the board main quartz oscillator of 8 MHz, completing the internal schematic of the Flashing_Lamp.